freeCodeCamp/guide/src/pages/go/go-structs/index.md

 ### Creating objects

 To initialise a new object, we can use the Go shorthand syntax for creating and assigning variables.
-We can either pass the data in at this point or set the data at a later time.
+We can either pass the data in at this point or set the data at a later time:

 ```go
 func main() {